Prabhjot Singh (physician): Career

 Singh was an assistant professor of International and Public Affairs at Columbia University and Director of Systems Design at The Earth Institute.
 In 2013, he co-founded the One Million Community Health Worker Campaign with Jeffrey Sachs, which is an initiative of the African Union and UN Sustainable Development Solutions Network.

 Singh was named as Director of the Arnhold Institute and Chair of the Department of Health System Design & Global Health at Mount Sinai Health Systems in 2016.
 The Arnhold Institute was supported with a gift of $27.5 million, and in 2016, his Arnhold Institute team, in partnership with the UN Special Envoy for Health In Agenda 2030 and partners, launched Atlas, which leverages satellite technologies to create a new generation of spatial information systems that push intelligence to frontline health care workers in information poor regions.
 This software has yet to be deployed or used by any frontline health care workers.

 Domestically, in his role as Vice Chairman of Medicine for Population Health, Dr. Singh supported the development of a primary care practice transformation team in partnership with health system leaders.

 In 2011, Singh and his wife, Manmeet Kaur, founded City Health Works, a program to build a financially sustainable and scalable platform for health coaches to improve the outcomes and decrease the costs of care for high need patients.

 Singh has a particular interest in developing the capacity for intermediaries to form bridges between healthcare and social care.

 In 2016, the Mount Sinai Health System Dean, CEO and Board of Trustees approved the creation of the Department of Health System Design and Global Health with Singh as chair.
 He also serves on the National Academy of Medicine’s forum on Aging, Independence and Disability, as well as the National Quality Forum’s taskforce on the impact of housing instability and food insecurity on health.
 He is a term member of the Council on Foreign Relations.
 In 2017, he became a Presidential Leadership Scholar and in 2018, he became a Fellow of the Committee on Global Thought at Columbia University.

-In 2018, the Robert Wood Johnson Foundation announced that he was elected to their Board of Trustees.
+In 2018, the Robert Wood Johnson Foundation announced that he was elected to their board of trustees.
+Singh stepped down from his positions as Chairman of the Arnhold Institute for Global Health and chairman of the department of health system design and global health at the Icahn School of Medicine at Mount Sinai in 2019.
+He remains on the faculty.

+Singh was named to the initial cohort of healthcare executives selected to join the Frist Cressy Ventures Collective in 2022.
+At the time, Singh was chief medical officer of CHW Cares, which was acquired by Oak Street Health and later by CVS Health.
+He became a Senior Advisor to Peterson Health Technology Institute in 2023.